DCOrton/DCOrton/README.md

 Welcome,

-I’m a current Graduate Student in Eletrical and Computer Engineering at Queen's University.
+I’m a current Graduate Student in Electrical and Computer Engineering at Queen's University.
 I am as well a diverse hobbyist, recently woodworking and writing have taken the spotlight.

 This git repo holds a wide range of projects from Graduate project, to course assignments from my undergrad, to personal hobbies and everything in between.